Worries About Being More Outgoing With People You Were Previously Shy Around

 Some people may notice you're being more talkative than before, but odds are they aren't looking down on you for it.
 For the most part they'll quickly, matter-of-factly acknowledge to themselves that you're speaking more, then move on to other thoughts.
 It's that old truism that people usually aren't thinking about you nearly as much as you imagine they are.

 If they do start theorizing about why you're being more outgoing, they may think it was for a non-shyness reason, like you were tired or distracted the first time or two they met you.
 Even if they did realize you were shy, they probably don't care.
-Shy individuals can be too hard on themselves and see shyness as one of the worst traits a person can have, but most people see it as pretty common and innocuous.
+Shy individuals can be too hard on themselves and see shyness as one of the worst traits a person can have, but many people see it as pretty common and innocuous.

-It's also not a foreign concept to people that sometimes a person can be quiet around a new group until they get their bearings.
+It's also not a foreign concept to people that sometimes someone can be quiet around a new group until they get their bearings.
 If you were shy around a half dozen people you just met it's not like you're forever marked with some shameful brand in their eyes.
 Some social circles even realize they can be a bit intimidating and hard to get to know at first.
 They admit they make a lot of in-jokes or don't always make enough of an effort to include new people in their conversations.
 They don't hold it against anyone for taking a few meetings to feel comfortable around them.

 If anything many people will be glad for you if you start participating more.
 They're happy to see that you're coming out of your shell.
 They like that there's now one more person in the conversation who can potentially make interesting points or spit out funny one-liners.

-If you shift from shy to outgoing, you don't have to do it in an over-the-top way
+If you shift from shy to outgoing, you don't have to do it in an over the top way

 Some people are mainly nervous about how strange it will seem to everyone when they abruptly start acting more outgoing.
 Or they think everyone won't like their new chatty persona.
 I think this can come from the way some shy people can unconsciously think of outgoingness in a black or white way.
-They believe someone is either a timid little mouse or a motor-mouthed carnival barker.
+They believe someone is either a timid little mouse or a motor mouthed carnival barker.
 Similarly, they may think that since they were previously so quiet, and because they just "know" everyone sees them as a meek wallflower, the only way they can change that impression is by acting ultra-gregarious.
 So when they imagine themselves acting more talkative, they picture the group not knowing how to take this hyper, excessively gabby version of themselves.

-If you did become over-the-top outgoing overnight it may be jarring to some people.
+If you did become over the top outgoing overnight it may be jarring to some people.
 However, you don't have to go to the far end of the scale.
 If you never spoke up in group discussions before, just start chipping in your fair share.
 Don't try to do all the talking and take over.
-If you spent all night on the couch at the last party, this time approach a few people and make the usual kind of one-on-one chit chat.
+If you spent all night on the couch at the last party, this time approach a few people and make the usual kind of one on one chit chat.
 Don't feel you have to bounce around and entertain every single person there.
 If you become more outgoing in this way no one is going to think its odd or trying too hard.

 Your longer-term friends will also probably be happy for you if you start to get over your shyness, and if they aren't then you should question the relationship